5 Questions To Ask Before Choosing Funds For Your Investment Portfolio

 Disclaimer: The above picture is a simplified way of looking at things and doesn’t always hold true.
 For example, a government bond in a bankrupt country could be far riskier than a Corporate bond in Amazon or Microsoft.

 Question 2.
-How much exposure do you want to the different types of stocks in your overall portfolio?
+How much exposure do you want to the different types of stocks in your investment portfolio?

 One of the strongest arguments for investing in funds is that funds are diversified investments.
 Because funds are diversified, they are less risky than the individual stocks/bonds held inside them…